 Everyone’s family seems to have special dishes that are required to be served on Thanksgiving.
 When I was little, my grandma always had to have an ambrosia salad.
 (You know, canned fruit and Cool Whip or cream cheese, maybe some coconut.
 I’m pretty sure hers involved Jello too.
 It was an ambrosia/Jello mold hybrid.)
 That particular item has been discontinued.

 But Brussels sprouts are another item that always has to be served.
 For many years this was just frozen steamed Brussels sprouts.
 Not the most exciting of dishes.
 And certainly not the best if you’re trying to convert someone to the cult of Brussels sprouts devotees.
 (I’ve actually been a member since I was a child).
-My mom got this recipe from, someone, I don’t know whom, but I’m very thankful to this person.
-Everyone kind of went crazy for it.
+Enter this recipe.
+My family made it this year, and everyone kind of went crazy for it.
 It might be the best Brussels sprouts recipe I’ve ever tried.
-No more boring, slightly funky frozen Brussels sprouts!

-- 1 tablespoon olive oil
+- olive oil for the pan

 - 5 tablespoons water, divided

-- 1/4 cup dijon mustard
+- 1/4 cup Dijon mustard

-- 2 tablespoons brown sugar
+- 1 tablespoon brown sugar

-- freshly cracked pepper
+- freshly ground black pepper